FAQ's

 While gym equipment can be beneficial for some conditions, many can be effectively rehabilitated with minimal or no equipment, using common household items.
 The advantage of in-home physiotherapy is that we can show you how to optimise your recovery with the resources you have available.
 We'll also guide you in progressing or regressing exercises based on your abilities.
 Additionally, we can provide expert advice on adapting everyday tasks to manage your symptoms and maintain your independence.

-Your comfort is our priority.
-However, please wear clothing that allows access to the treatment area.
-For physiotherapy assessments, your therapist needs to see the area and assess joint movement.
-Avoid baggy clothing, as it can restrict a thorough assessment.
 For massage therapy, wearing underwear is recommended.
 Sports bras should be avoided when treating the back, as they limit access to the skin.
 During treatment, you can use a towel to cover any areas not being treated for your comfort.

 Yes, you can.
 However, we recommend a preliminary discussion to assess your needs.
 Treatment methods may vary, and it might be more beneficial to complete your NHS sessions before exploring additional options and setting new goals.